-It’s The Peace of Mind Plan
+Plan G, The Peace of Mind Plan

 Medicare supplement Plan G is what I call the Peace of Mind plan.
 People who choose a Medicare supplement Plan G just want great coverage, the most comprehensive coverage available.
 They don’t mind that the plan cost more, they don’t want to think about their healthcare.
 It’s just paid for.

-Medicare supplement Plan G offers complete Peace of Mind.
+Medigap Plan G offers complete Peace of Mind.
 To the person who chooses a Medicare supplement Plan G that peace of mind coverage is more important than the extra money it cost relative to your other Medicare supplement choices.
 It’s that simple.
 Click this link for more details on Medicare Supplement Plan G

 Medicare Supplement Plan N

-Let’s compare that to the Medicare supplement Plan N. Medicare supplement Plan N has less insurance coverage than the Plan G and cost less.
+Let’s compare Medicare plans and look at Medicare supplement Plan N. Medicare supplement Plan N has less less comprehensive coverage than the Plan G and cost less.
 But there is a catch beyond just the lower premium.
 We need to look at this Medicare supplement closely to understand.
 More people today are finding the Medigap Plan N to be their personal “best Medicare supplement” than any time since Plan n was created.

 - A Medicare Supplement Plan N is just like Plan G in that you can spend a year in the hospital, and it won’t cost a dime.
 You have 100% inpatient coverage.

-Also, just like Plan G you will have to pay the Medicare Part B deductible when you first see a doctor in any calendar year.
-That’s approximately $233.
+- Also, just like Plan G you will have to pay the Part B deductible when you first see a doctor in any calendar year.
+That’s under $250.
 But here is where this plan is different.

-With a Plan N, whenever you see a doctor for a diagnosis or evaluation you will pay up to a $20 copay.
-It doesn’t matter if it is a Primary Care doctor or a Specialist, it’s no more than $20.
+With Medicare supplement insurance Plan N, whenever you see a doctor for a diagnosis or evaluation you will pay up to a $20 copay.
+It doesn’t matter if you see a Primary Care doctor or a Specialist, it’s no more than $20.
 If you go into an emergency room, there is up to a $50 copay that is waived if you end up staying as an inpatient in the hospital.

 What Are Medicare Part B Excess Charges?

 The biggest weakness of a Medigap Plan N is that there is no insurance against something called Medicare Part B Excess charges.
 That’s an interesting term.
 What is a Medicare Part B excess charge?
 When a doctor decides to work with Medicare they can choose one of two contracts.
 More than 97 out of 100 doctors choose a Participating Provider contract and therefore cannot charge an excess charge.

 Why Do People Choose a Medicare Supplement Plan N?

 People who choose a Medicare supplement Plan N do so because they like saving money.
 But if you are going to have a Medicare supplement Plan N you must avoid being charged an excess charge because an excess charge can wipe out what you saved on a lower premium.
 You do this by taking action.
 You must look up your doctor on the Medicare website before you visit them for the first time.
 The Medicare.gov website physician finder will indicate if that doctor accepts Medicare assigned rates and cannot charge an excess charge, or if that doctor has a contract that allows them to charge an excess charge.
 The person who best fits a Medicare supplement Plan N is the person who wants to save money and enjoys participating or taking on a small responsibility to save that money.
 It’s the person who might enjoy using coupons, for example.
 Or maybe drive a few blocks out of the way to save 10 cents a gallon on gas.

 Compare Cost Savings in Copays Per Month

 By the way, if you are not 100% sure on which plan fits you, I like to add one other thought here.
 Medicare supplement Plan N can save a person typically between $15 and $50 a month in premiums.
 Depending on where you live.
 When you compare the monthly premium cost between a Medicare supplement Plan G and Plan N, measure the price difference in office visit copays.
 Remember the $20 office visit copay?
 How many office visits per month, each month, would it take for a Plan N not to be a better value relative to a Plan G?
 Click here for my article and video specific to Medicare supplement Plan N

 Which Personality Are You?